Westwood Manor (18CH621)

 the same name.
 The dwelling appears to have been occupied from ca. 1680 until ca. 1715.
 The site

 was discovered in 1996 when property owners were excavating foundation trenches for a new house.

-The Westwood Manor tract was first patented in 1651 to Dr. Thomas Gerard.
+The Westwood Manor tract was first patented in 1651 to Thomas Gerard.
 Gerard had immigrated to

-Maryland by 1638 and maintained his principal residence at St. Clement's Manor (the Clifton site,
+Maryland by 1638 and maintained his principal residence at St. Clement's Manor.
+Gerard appears

 to have had tenants at Westwood Manor by 1664.
 In that year, appraisers identified 27 cattle, 33 pigs,